 MOD AFCP/19/31#11751

-26 2.9 Collection charge: The charge established and collected by an administration* from its customers for the use of an international telecommunication service.
+26 2.9 Collection charge: The charge established and collected by an Operating Agency from its customers for the use of an international telecommunication service.

 Reasons: Editorial change for the definition of “collection charge”, while suppressing 2.10 regarding the definition of “instructions” as being obsolete and not used anymore.